akashmdiu/testtokyo/_posts/2021-03-02-the-holding-named-diet-present-switching-stitching-location.md

   file and also in any layouts or includes that the page or post in question relies on.</p>
 <img src="https://images.unsplash.com/photo-1481487196290-c152efe083f5?ixlib=rb-0.3.5&amp;q=80&amp;fm=jpg&amp;crop=entropy&amp;cs=tinysrgb&amp;w=1920&amp;h=1080&amp;fit=crop&amp;s=80308172730757a7db0434987fa985f3"
   alt="Example image">
-<h2 id="where-additional-pages-live">Where additional pages live<a href="#where-additional-pages-live"
+<h2 id="where-additional-pages-live-2">Where additional pages live<a href="#where-additional-pages-live-2"
       class="header-link">#</a></h2>
 <p>Where you put HTML or Markdown files for pages depends on how you want the pages to work.
 There are two main ways of
   creating pages:</p>